Find Cheap Auto Insurance Quotes in Your Area

 Insurtech, short for insurance technology, is the use of innovative technologies to improve business processes in the insurance industry.
 From property and casualty to life and health insurance, insurers of all types are implementing these technologies to better meet customer demand and improve efficiency.

 What is insurtech?

-Insurtech, meaning insurance technology, is the use of emerging technologies, such as artificial intelligence and blockchain, in all types of insurance, from auto and home to life and health.
-While many insurtech startups were among the first to leverage these new technologies in support of business processes, large national insurers are increasingly adopting insurtech in all aspects of their business.
+Insurtech is the use of emerging technologies — such as artificial intelligence (AI), the internet of things (IoT) and blockchain — by insurance companies to improve business processes and increase efficiency.
+While insurtech startups were the first in the industry to leverage these new technologies, large national insurers are now also adopting insurtech in many aspects of their businesses.

-Types of insurtech: Emerging technologies in the insurance industry
+Types of insurtech: emerging technologies in the insurance industry

 Insurtech businesses leverage artificial intelligence, IoT, blockchain and other emerging technologies to develop innovative business models in the insurance industry.